Selected research topics

 JHEP 1607 (2016) 145; arXiv:1512.05332 [hep-ph]

 While it seems that the 750 GeV excess is not being confirmed by the more recent data, our results on the bound state signals are sufficiently general to be applicable to interpreting other resonant excesses that might appear in the future.

-My earlier works on the topic are:
+Our earlier works on the topic are: